 Haworth explains that you can work with a financial professional to develop “drift parameters,” to define the amount of volatility you’re comfortable with.
 “This is a mechanism to determine whether volatility should trigger rebalancing.
 If you’re having double-digit gains or double-digit losses, these are opportunities to rebalance,” he says.

 Rebalancing allows your holdings to change with the market environment.
-Consider a simple portfolio made up of 60 percent stocks and 40 percent bonds.
+Consider a simple portfolio made up of 60% stocks and 40% bonds.
 If the market is favorable to stocks, you might increase your stock holdings.
-However, if stocks holdings inch up toward 70 percent of your portfolio, Haworth says you might want to consider rebalancing again.
+However, if stocks holdings inch up toward 70% of your portfolio, Haworth says you might want to consider rebalancing again.
 “This approach lets the market have some volatility but identifies when it’s reached an extreme for you,” he says.

 Though market volatility might warrant rebalancing, Haworth warns investors to avoid overreacting to media reports about unsteady markets.
 Rather than following the media’s advice, allow these reports to spark conversation with your financial professional.